jtpaasch/load2demo/README.md

 ```

 And BAP sees these two versions of the instruction as conflicting.
 That makes
 sense.
-The semantics of assigning a literal value to a register is different
+The semantics of assigning a literal value to a register is presumably
-from the semantics of taking a value from a location in memory and putting it
+seen by BAP as different from the semantics of taking a value from a location
-there.
+in memory and putting it there.

 ### No conflicts